wp-plugins/sexybookmarks/readme.txt

 == Credits ==
+* Credit goes to [Gautam Gupta](http://gaut.am/) for figuring out the extremely annoying Twitter encoding bug!
 * Credit goes to [Artem Russakovskii](http://beerpla.net) for figuring out the solution to restrict the loading of scripts and styles to the plugin's admin page only
 * Credit goes to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work sitewide with a single instance of the menu
 * Credit goes to [Kieran Smith](http://www.kieransmith.net/) for finding/fixing the ever elusive "elseif" bug...
 * Credit goes to [Norman Yung](http://www.robotwithaheart.com/) for `just about` every improvement in v2.1.3

 = Thanks =
-* Thanks [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core [WP-Social-Bookmark-Menu](http://wordpress.org/extend/plugins/wp-social-bookmark-menu)
+* Thanks to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core [WP-Social-Bookmark-Menu](http://wordpress.org/extend/plugins/wp-social-bookmark-menu)
 * Thanks to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/ "Function Web Design Studio") for the original "Function Icon Set"
 * Thanks to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
 * Thanks to [Crey Design](http://creydesign.com) for the new background image.